Nanchong: Food culture

+Steamed buns with white sugar（白糖蒸馍）: naturally fermented, they only have the aroma of wheat and do not have the alkaline taste of steamed buns.

+Yingshan Cold Noodles(营山凉面): The cold noodles are golden in color, delicious in appearance, aroma and taste, and refreshing.

 Economy

 Agriculture

 Agriculture is the pillar of Nanchong's economy, with 80% of Nanchong's population in rural areas and committed to traditional agricultural activities.
-Nanchong's manufacturing industry also relies on raw materials which are provided by agriculture.
+Nanchong's manufacturing industry also relies on raw materials, which are provided by agriculture.

 Nanchong's main agricultural product is food.
 A large quantity of rice, orange, silk worms, and pork are produced to support related manufacturers.

 Manufacturing

 Nanchong's main manufacturing outputs are petroleum products, automobiles and parts, mechanical equipment, textiles, and building materials.

 Natural resources

 There is a large quantity of rock oil and natural gas found in Nanchong, and it has the largest slate mine in the west of China.
 The dams on Jialing River and its branches have a large potential to increase electric power generation.
 But the largest resource of Nanchong is human: Nanchong is one of the main providers of Chinese cheap migrant workers.

 Transport

 Transportation in Nanchong is quite convenient compared with other cities in Sichuan province because of its extensive express railway network, shipping, and air service.

 Nanchong is a transport hub of the northeast Sichuan Province.
 It is crossed by the strategic China National Highway 318, built by the Chinese government in the 1930s, and China National Highway 212 and newly built expressways — Cheng-Nan and Nan-Guang expressway — which link the city to Chengdu and another prefecture-level city: Guang'an.
 The expressway to Chongqing is under construction.

 The Dazhou–Chengdu Railway through Nanchong links Chengdu and Dazhou.
 The Chongqing–Lanzhou Railway, in 2015, will link Lanzhou (Gansu) and Chongqing, and turn Nanchong into a railway hub in northeast Sichuan province.
 The Nanchong railway station provides passenger and cargo services to regional and national economic centres such as Shanghai, Beijing, Chongqing, Wuhan, Chengdu and Shenzhen.

 The old Nanchong airport was built in the 1950s and closed in 2003.
 The new Nanchong Gaoping Airport which has capacity to land bigger planes, provides regular air services to Beijing, Shanghai, Guangzhou, Shenzhen, Kunming, Xi'an and Sanya.

 Nanchong is suggested as a tradition shipping hub in ancient times.
 Ships from Gansu could reach Chongqing along the Jialing river, but the river is not suitable for modern shipping.